Teen with autism defies expectations on Avon Lake bowling team

 AVON LAKE, Ohio (WJW)—The Avon Lake High School bowling team is gearing up for the sectional tournament.
-That includes 16-year-old Evan Malloy.
+That includes 16-year-old Evan Molloy.

 Evan`s bowling career, which began in the fifth grade in a youth league, has been anything but ordinary.
 After he turned 2 years old, he was diagnosed with autism.